incompl/nom/README.md

 ## Prototype and Visual Design

 Now that we have wireframes, the next step is to do the visual design for the site.
 Sometimes a designer would make mocks that the developers would work from.
-In my case, I am going to make the design and the HTML + CSS prototype at the same time.
+In my case, I made the design and the HTML + CSS prototype at the same time.
 I find that doing your design while prototyping keeps the design more "real", since converting mocks to functional layouts can be tricky.
 It also helped me to make sure the visual design worked with the [responsive](http://alistapart.com/article/responsive-web-design) layout.

 ## From Prototype to Functional Site